List of Kamen Rider Zi-O characters: Tsukuyomi

 When Swartz causes a convergence of the Kamen Rider multiverse, he attempts to kill Tsukuyomi since she had the power to stop him.
 However, Sougo had given a past version of her a blank Ride Watch that he infused with Ohma Zi-O's power, which activates during the calamity's height.
-Once Black Woz provides her with a Ziku-Driver, Tsukuyomi gains the power become Kamen Rider Tsukuyomi (仮面ライダーツクヨミ, Kamen Raidā Tsukuyomi) to mortally wound Swartz before he kills her in retaliation.
+Once Black Woz provides her with a Ziku-Driver, Tsukuyomi gains the power to become Kamen Rider Tsukuyomi (仮面ライダーツクヨミ, Kamen Raidā Tsukuyomi) to mortally wound Swartz before he kills her in retaliation.
 When Sougo defeats Swartz and sacrifices Ohma Zi-O's power to undo the Time Jackers' damage, Tsukuyomi is revived in the new timeline as Alpina Tsukuyomi (月読 有日菜, Tsukuyomi Arupina), one of Sougo's contemporary classmates.

 In the sequel special Kamen Rider Zi-O Next Time: Geiz, Majesty, Tsukuyomi permanently regains her memories and Rider powers while helping Geiz in his fight against Another Diend.

 For most of the series, Tsukuyomi possesses her own Faiz Phone X for self-defense purposes and to communicate with her friends through time.
 She also owns a Time Mazine, which she lends to Sougo in the hopes of assisting him with time travel.
 Following Sougo's battle with the monstrous Another Agito, Tsukuyomi regains her ability to stop time.
 After becoming Kamen Rider Tsukuyomi, she gains the ability to generate an energy sword from her hand and perform the Time Jack (タイムジャック, Taimu Jakku) finisher.

 Tsukuyomi is portrayed by Shieri Ohata (大幡 しえり, Ōhata Shieri) while Yui Matsushima (松島 由依, Matsushima Yui) portrays her as a child.